 It is your responsibility to make sure the application that you submitted is accurate and complete.
-It is important that you notify us or, if you applied through the Exchange immediately of any mistakes that you find in your application.
+It is important that you notify us immediately of any mistakes that you find in your application.

 If we learn that you defrauded us or you intentionally misrepresented material facts when you gave information and answers in the application, or in the application process, we may decide to cancel the EOC.
 We may also report fraud to criminal authorities.
-Please see the Honest mistakes and intentional deception topic in the General provisions - other things you should know section of this EOC for more information.
+See the Honest mistakes and intentional deception topic in the General provisions - other things you should know section for more information.